johnrso/spawnnet/README.md

 1. Make sure to specify the `ISAACGYM_ARG_STR` as an environment variable (it should be the exact same value as the example).
 2. For the drawer task, use `isaacgym_task=open_drawer`, and for the door task, use `isaacgym_task=open_door_21`.
+3. **Optional**: Our framework splits 21 training assets among the allocated GPUs.
+Each asset has a corresponding simulation environment that's assigned to the same GPU as the asset.
+By default, each GPU gets `floor(21 / num_gpus)` assets (with the remainder assets going to the last GPU).
+If you wish to split the assets differently, set the variable `TRAIN_ASSET_SPLIT` as follows when kicking off the `train.py` script:
+    ```sh
+    TRAIN_ASSET_SPLIT=<# assets on 0th GPU>,<# assets on 1st GPU>,<# assets on 2nd GPU>,...
+    ```
+    When a larger model is being trained, the primary GPU (where the model resides) may run into CUDA memory issues from sharing space with too many simulation environments.
+The other GPUs may have space to load more environments.
+This fix is helpful for that case.
+    *Note that this custom asset splitting only applies for training.*

 We provide entrypoints for each experiment in `scripts/sim_exps`.

+#### Debugging Training
+We provide a script, `scripts/sim_exps/sim_debug.sh`, to assist with debugging training in simulation.
+This script enforces only one environment, one GPU, to be used.

+You can run the script as is to test that the `spawnnet` simulation framework is functioning correctly.
+You can also test different methods, tasks, and seeds by following the comments in the script.
+Leave the `ISAACGYM_ARG_STR` as is, to ensure only one environment is loaded (for faster testing).

+**Note: This script always runs with only one GPU.**

 ### Evaluation